bogvol/ItAcademyCourse/README.md

-This project is used by sudents of IT Academy
+This project is used by students of IT Academy